Themistoklis/btree/README.md

 - compare a node with a pointer to a key
 - get the key pointer from a node

-Return rule for the compare functions for ascending order is:
+The return rule for the compare functions for ascending order is:

 - $a < b \Rightarrow -1$
 - $a > b \Rightarrow 1$